Japan in March: The Best Springtime Activities For Tourists

 Understanding Japan’s Weather in March

-The weather in March can vary depending on the location, but generally, you can expect mild temperatures, occasional rain, and some snow in the northern regions.
+The weather in March can vary depending on the location, but generally, mild temperatures, occasional rain, and some snow in the northern regions are expected.

 Here’s what you need to know about Japan’s weather in March.